ariellourenco/dotfiles/docs/Yubikey.md

 fi

 export GPG_TTY=$(tty)

+# gpg-agent is a daemon to manage secret (private) keys independently from any protocol.
+# It's automatically started on demand by gpg, gpgsm, gpgconf, or gpg-connect-agent.
+# However, as we want to use the included Secure Shell Agent we need to start the
+# agent if it isn't started already.
+gpgconf --launch gpg-agent
 ```

+> [!NOTE]
 > 🧪 The test involving `gnupg_SSH_AUTH_SOCK_by` variable is for the case where the agent is started as `gpg-agent --daemon /bin/sh` in which case the shell inherits the `SSH_AUTH_SOCK` variable from the parent, `gpg-agent`.

 After changing the configuration, reload the agent using `gpg-connect-agent`.